I’m not at a good place this week. I admit it. I wasn’t even going to write this post, but I changed my mind and decided why hold back now?

 Right now these organs are fine.
 I think this makes saying goodbye to them a whole lot harder.
 I have a whole new respect now for all those women choosing prophylactic mastectomies and oophorectomies.

-Or is it really hard because I’m facing the anniversary of my diagnosis in a couple of weeks?
-There are many heavily weighted dates looming ahead.
+There are many heavily weighted dates looming.
 Did I plan poorly?
 Should I have waited a while longer?
 (My oncologist and husband don’t believe in waiting here, that’s tempting fate of another kind they say…)

 I’m not sure, but I don’t think there is.
 So…

 I guess this is just another one of those things I must do.
-I must listen to my medical team and my family.
+I must listen to my medical team.
 I must put my trust in them; I don’t want regrets later.
 I want to get on with life and put this, too, behind me.

 It’s just one more hurdle.